firebase/firebase-js-sdk/docs-exp/auth-types.phonemultifactorsignininfooptions.multifactoruid.md

 ## PhoneMultiFactorSignInInfoOptions.multiFactorUid property

-The uid of the second-factor.
+The uid of the second factor.

 One of `multiFactorHint` or `multiFactorUid` is required.